luisenriqueg/blog/_posts/2017-01-01-sample-post.md

 ### Objective of the post

-This post attempts to explain briefly what genetic algorithms are and how and why they help us solve some problems particularly optimization problems solving in C++ as an example the classical TSP (Traveling Salesman Problem).
+This post attempts to explain briefly what genetic algorithms are and how and why they help us solve some problems particularly in the field of optimization problems.
+We will be solving in C++ the classical TSP (Traveling Salesman Problem) using GA (Genetic Algorithms).

 ### What Genetic Algorithms are and are not.

-Genetic algorithms for optimization is in fact guidelines of designing a heuristic optimization solver in which we trade the possibility of finding the exact (although we could get exact values too) global maxima/minima in return for a faster execution time.
+Genetic algorithms for optimization can be seen as set of guidelines for designing a heuristic optimization solver in which we trade accuracy in finding the global maxima/minima in return for a faster execution time.

-This means that it works as a blueprint algorithm in which every concept or step must be adapted to the problem someone is being solved.
+This means that it works as a blueprint algorithm in which every concept or step must be adapted to the problem that is being solved.

 ### An heuristic approach to a simple optimization Problem